More Topics about Barefoot Horses

 Seeds of Deception by Jeffrey Smith presents the best information I have found about GE crops.
 He describes a dozen aspects of GMO's that either have not been tested at all, or Monsanto has lied about.
 A few of these are:

 Based on these and other hair-raising problems noted in Seeds of Deception, I would highly recommend that humans eliminate all corn and soybean products and derivatives ("high fructose corn syrup," etc.) from our own foodlist, as well as from what we feed our horses.
-Even organically grown corn and soybeans, which are supposed to non-GE, are estimated to be already about 15% contaminated by GE pollens blowing from nearby fields.
+Even organically grown corn and soybeans, which are supposed to be non-GE, are estimated to be already about 15% contaminated by GE pollens blowing from nearby fields.
 In particular, infants and children should be protected from GE foods, because their DNA is actively guiding their growth.

 Dairy farmers have noticed that when they offer both normal and GE corn, their cows will eat the normal corn and leave the GE corn.
 Only cows given no choice will eventually eat GE corn when they get hungry enough.